 The beach is excellent any day of summer, of course, and living only a 5-minute walk from one of Australia's premier beaches makes life very fine.
 A local scientist, Dr Andy Short, has made the study of coastal Australia his life's work.
 He has personally visited all 11.580 of Australia's beaches and prepared baseline reports on size, sand type, gradient and more.
 That is amazing!
 Living near the coast as most Aussies do, knowing as much as possible about the beaches is critical as ocean levels have risen.

 The guinea pigs went outside on an overcast afternoon, andenjoyed the tickly grass in our front lawn.
 Buffalo grass, I think, very tough and drought/flood resistant.
 However, it wasn't long before a couple of exceedingly large ravens appeared in the gum tree over the lawn and were making the oddest noises.
-The piggies were terrified and I suspect the bird
+The piggies were terrified and I

 vocalizations were something like, "we can get you!"